wp-plugins/revenue-share-plugin-for-authorsrsp/readme.txt

 This plugin enables adsense revenue sharing for authors on your wordpress site.

 == Description ==
 This plugin helps you to give a small reward to your guest blog writers in terms of revenue.
 Their own advertisements will be displayed for all their posts on your blog.
-The for 50% of the impressions.
+Administrators can set the percentage of how much the admin ad is displayed.
 For this they just have to fill up a field in their profile section with their adsense publisher id.

 This plugin adds a field to all your blog post authors' profiles for inserting their Google adsense publisher id and creates a Settings page which will be accessible to admin of the website.
 The settings page include a field to fill up admin's adsense pub id as well as the position where the ad should be displayed along with the option to add a widget on the sidebar.